dward2/BME547/syllabus.md

 language.

-The course will be structured around various software projects related to medical devices that measure and process a biosignal, sends it to a web server, and makes those data accessible to a web client / mobile application.
+The course will be structured around various software projects related to medical devices and databases that measure and process biosignals, send information to a web server, and makes those data accessible to a web client.
 The projects will be designed to develop software design fundamentals.
 Some project-related work will be done in groups.